 “I don’t want to!
-I’d rather be a child all my life and never have to marry.”
-Jack pouted.
+I’d rather be a child all my life and never have to marry,” Jack said.

 “This could be a matter between life and death.”
 Mad lowered his voice.
 “The people are relying on you two to get married.
-Svenland has gone far enough, and it’s time we join forces and make them stop raiding us.”
+Svenland has gone far enough, and it’s time we join sides and force them stop raiding us.”

 “Once and for all, we can join forces without getting married!”
-Jack yelled and stood up, stomping his foot in the process.
+Jack yelled and stood up.

-Jack huffed and lied back down on his bed.
+Jack huffed and and sat back down.
 “Go away.”

-“Fine.”
-Mad shook his head and opened the door to leave.
-“But think about what I said.
-Try not to be too miserable, and try to not make her miserable either.”
+“Fine,” Mad shook his head and opened the door to leave, “but think about what I said.
+Try not to be too miserable, otherwise you'll both be miserable.”

-He closed the door, leaving Jack to dwell on what he had said.
+He closed the door, leaving Jack to his stew of thoughts.